Matcham89/chrismatcham-dev/_posts/2025-05-05-Deploying-a-K8S-ninja-using-kagent-MCP-with-ArgoCD-&-Helm.md

 ## What You’ll Need

-- Rancher Desktop (with Kubernetes enabled)
+- A Kubernetes cluster, I used Rancher Desktop (with Kubernetes enabled)
 - Helm installed
 - ArgoCD running in your cluster
 - Git repo set up for ArgoCD